 Changes to water levels and quality though increased levels of abstraction, surface water runoff and sewerage discharge.
 Telford and Wrekin Draft Local Plan Policies: SP2, SP3, SP4, EC1, HO1 and HO3 The River Severn runs through the Ironbridge area in the south of the borough, and there are many water courses within the Plan area that eventually flow into the River Severn.
 Therefore there are pathways for impacts on water quality as well as water levels.
 The Site Improvement Plan for the Severn Estuary SAC and SPA16 indicates that water pollution is an existing issue; however, this is not the case for abstraction.
 Taking this into account the screening will consider the potential for LSEs as a result of reduced water quality.
 Yes Mitigation provided by the Local Plan includes: NE5 - Biodiversity and Geodiversity Assets - Ensuring that development minimises its impact on biodiversity and geodiversity assets.
 ER11 - Sewerage Systems and Water Quality - requires development to support capacity and resilience of local sewerage infrastructure, including through identifying drainage methods, separating sewerage and surface water flows and phasing development to allow for any necessary capacity improvements.
-ER12 - Flood Risk Management - requires effective on-site management of surface water, including detailed on-site surface water management schemes which can be adopted by the No There is the potential for the policies to act in combination with a number of the plans and programmes identified in Appendix 2.
+ER12 - Flood Risk Management - requires effective on-site management of surface water, including detailed on-site surface water management No There is the potential for the policies to act in combination with a number of the plans and programmes identified in Appendix 2.
 Please see mitigation provided through the Plan.
 This is supported by similar mitigation in other development plans.
-It is considered that the mitigation provided by Draft plan policies and current regulatory processes (EA Review of Consents) will ensure that the plan acting incombination with other plans and programmes will not have LSEs on the Severn Estuary SAC, SPA & Ramsar as a result of reduced water quality.
-No water management schemes which can be
+It is considered that the mitigation provided by Draft plan policies and current regulatory processes (EA Review of Consents) will ensure that the plan acting in- combination with other plans and programmes will not have LSEs on the Severn Estuary SAC, SPA & Ramsar as a result of reduced water quality.
+No management of surface water, including detailed on-site surface locations, minimum standards for Sustainable Drainage Systems, minimum standards for surface design, avoiding the loss of open water courses and reestablishing them where possible, and enhancing the hydrological, ecological, visual and recreational value of any adjacent or new water bodies.
+It is considered that the mitigation provided by Draft plan policies and current regulatory processes (EA Review of Consents) will ensure that the plan alone will not have LSEs on the Severn Estuary SAC, SPA & Ramsar as a result of reduced water quality.